-The TOE can be delivered with various configuration options as described in chapter 1.4.1 of [6] and [9].
+The TOE can be delivered with various configuration options as described in chapter 1.4.1 of [6] and [9] and shown in the following table.
+Of these, only one option (COS-ROM) is available to external customers.
+The other option (NOS-ROM) is only available for NXP internal use.